zlyreed/GitHub_notes/README.md

    - [How to rename a repository](https://help.github.com/articles/renaming-a-repository/)
      - On GitHub, navigate to the main page of the repository.
 Under your repository name, click  Settings.
 Under the Repository Name heading, type the new name of your repository.
 Click Rename.
 You're done!

+  - "Follow" a respository that you are interested
+    - You can "Star" the respository (dont have to watch, which will send you notifications about all the changes they make).